kworam/ProcScript/README.md

 3. While
 4. Do...While

 ProcScript implements loops with *Loop Procs*.
-You define a loop Proc by specifying the loop properties in its config object.
+You define a loop Proc by specifying a loop property in its proc config.

 For loops
 --------------------

-If the config object you pass to `PS.defineProc` contains an `fnForLoop` property, you will define a `For` loop Proc.
+If the proc config contains an `fnForLoop` property, you define a `For` loop Proc.
 Here is an example:

 	var ForLoopProc = PS.defineProc({